dtcenter/METviewer/docs/Users_Guide/testing.rst

 Testing - verify
 ----------------

-The mv_compare script accepts a branch and a tag that it uses to identify a test subdirectory and a second "expected" branch and tag that it uses to identify a comparison test directory.
+The mv_compare.sh script accepts a branch and a tag that it uses to identify a test subdirectory and a second "expected" branch and tag that it uses to identify a comparison test directory.
 If tags are omitted the HEAD is used.
 The compare script looks for corresponding image files in the corresponding plots directories and does a binary comparison of the corresponding files.
 Differences will be reported as errors.

 auto test
 ---------

-The auto_test script defines the branch, optionally a tag, directories, and database credentials for a version under test and a comparison version.
-It performs the following steps...
+The auto_test.sh script defines the branch, optionally a tag, directories, and database credentials for a version under test and a comparison version.
+It performs the following steps.

 #.
 Remove any *METviewer* directory and *METviewerTestSource* directory.

 #.
 Do a git clone into the *METviewer* home directory and checkout the corresponding branch or tag.

 #.
-Do a git clone of the METviewer testing repository into the *METviewerTestSource* directory (this is not the test directory)
+Do a git clone of the METviewer testing repository into the *METviewerTestSource* directory (this is not the test directory).

 #.
 If needed create a *METVIEWER_TEST_DIR* subdirectory for the specified branch and load common data from the *METviewerTestSource* into it.

 #.
 Run the testing capture program to capture test data for the specified branch, and copy the data to the corresponding test subdirectory.

 #.
-Run the testing verify program to verify the images in the two corresponding test subdirectories
+Run the testing verify program to verify the images in the two corresponding test subdirectories.

 auto_test example: